 - Picks tasks most comfortable for him

-- Does not really care about the reason for doing a given task
+- Does not really care about reason for doing a given task

-- Puts little to no effort into covering missing information related to the task at hand
+- Puts little to no effort to cover missing information related to the task at hand

 - Provides no or rare updates along the way

-- Gives little thought to estimations, by default estimates very cautiously and forgets about estimation importance right away
+- Gives little thought to estimations, by default estimates very cautiously and forgets about estimation importance up front

-- Does not self-test solution thoroughly before handing it further to QA (or customer)
+- Does not self-test their solution thoroughly before handing it further to QA (or customer)

 - Rarely thinks about documentation, let alone updating it when necessary

-- On many occasions, he does not bother to RSVP to meetings he is invited to
+- On many occasions does not bother to RSVP to meetings he is invited to

 - Picks tasks in a way to provide the most positive impact on iteration/project success